Friday, 15 May 2026

 ¼ cup freshly grated parmesan cheese, plus more for topping

-½ lemon, grated zest and juiced
+½ lemon, grated zest and juice

 3 garlic cloves, chopped

-2-3 Tbsp olive oil (personal taste)
+2-3 Tbsp olive oil (to personal taste)

 ¼ tsp salt